richiq/umongo-async-mongomock/docs/userguide.rst

 Multi-driver support
 ====================

-For the moment all examples has been done with pymongo, but thing are pretty the same with other drivers, just change the ``collection`` and you're good to go:
+For the moment all examples have been done with pymongo, but thing are pretty the same with other drivers, just change the ``collection`` and you're good to go:

 .. code-block:: python